tywerbicki/Problem_Solving/README.md

 ## Shortest Path

 Design a function that takes in an adjacency list of a graph, a start node, and an end node, and return the least number of edges between the start node and the end node.

+## Count Islands (Python)

+Design a function that takes in a 2-D array of L's and W's (L = land & W = water), and return the number of islands.